10p-freddo/fruitstrap/README.md

-      -g, --gdbargs <args>         extra arguments to pass to GDB when starting the debugger -x, --gdbexec <file>         GDB commands script file -n, --nostart                do not start the app when debugging -v, --verbose                enable verbose output
+      -g, --gdbargs <args>         extra arguments to pass to GDB when starting the debugger -x, --gdbexec <file>         GDB commands script file -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -v, --verbose                enable verbose output
-      -m, --noinstall              directly start debugging without app install (-d not required) -V, --version                print the executable version
+      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -V, --version                print the executable version

 ## Demo